nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-14-do-you-know-when-to-send-a-done-email-in-scrum/index.md

 ---
 title: Do you know when to send a done email in Scrum?
-description: "Learn when to send a 'done' email in Scrum to enhance communication and ensure task completion.
-Boost your team's efficiency with these essential tips!"
+description: Learn when to send a 'done' email in Scrum to enhance communication and ensure task completion.
+Boost your team's efficiency with these essential tips!
 date: 2010-04-14
 creator: Martin Hinshelwood
 id: "51"